So, you want to learn Morse Code…

 This approach also works if you are looking to improve your copy accuracy or speed.

-Firstly, you must commit to a regular practice regime.
+If you choose to go it alone, you must commit to a regular practice regime.
 Learning Morse Code is like learning a foreign language, and if you approach it with the same discipline you will have the highest likelihood of success.

 “The Koch method is based on exposing the student to full-speed Morse from day one.
 The first lesson starts with just two characters, played in full speed.
 The student must “copy” them (i.e. writing them down or typing them, like in this page).
 Once 90% of the characters are correctly “copied”, the student can go move to the next lesson, where just one more character is added.”

 To clarify, the characters are sent at your desired target speed (e.g. 20 wpm) but inter-character spacing slows the overall rate down to your learning speed (maybe 8 wpm).

 Take the time to watch the following presentation by Ray Burlingame-Goff, G4FON

 We suggest you start with a character speed of no less than 18-20WPM.
 As Ray recommends, start with the character speed you want to be able to copy.